Gaius-Augustus/Tiberius/docs/training_large_data.md

 4. Create a config file that contains the parameters for training, a config file with default parameter is located at `docs/config.json`.
 You can find descriptions of key parametes in `bin/train.py`.
 Start training:

     ```shell
-    python bin/train.py --data $tfrecords/ --learnMSA $leanMSA  --cfg config.json
+    python bin/train.py --data $tfrecords/ --learnMSA $leanMSA  --cfg config.json --train_species_file species.txt
     ```

-    If you want to train without the HMM layer, you can set 'use_hmm' to false in the config file.
-This will speed up training and reduce the memory requirements.
+    If you want to train with the HMM layer, you can use the '--hmm' argument.
+This will however require more memory and slow training down.

     You can also start a training from an existing model by providing the path to the model with the `--load` argument.
 This will continue training from the existing model.